|

 all children and unpleasant for most adults.
 Solving the first

+problem will solve the second but it will take regulation.
 You have the power to fight this menace.
 Get a spam filter.

 Some mail packages already have them built-in.
 It takes about